anpatton/basic-nba-tutorials/README.md

 Welcome to my repo for some commonly requested coding questions relating to NBA statistics/analysis.
 We're going to hopefully cover a wide range of topics of varying complexity, but nothing too crazy.
 Of note, there won't be much on scraping here as that's not an area of expertise for me, and I don't want to provide code I can't explain in depth.

-The code presented here is written for maximum readability at potentially the expense of maxmimum performance or best practice.
-These repos are designed to get you off the ground - not to be anywhere close to a finished product.
+1) The code presented here is written for maximum readability at potentially the expense of maxmimum performance or best practice.
+This is not prod level code.
+2) These repos are designed to get you off the ground - not to be anywhere close to a finished product.
 Take the code apart and get wierd with it.
-Each folder should have an .md and a .ipynb to show R and python respectively.
+3) Each folder should have an .md and a .ipynb to show R and python respectively.
 Whenever possible I tried to literally duplicate the code to help people learn both languages.
 I generally start in R and then translate to python.
 All the data is provided.
+4) Reach out to me on Twitter with questions/comments/concerns.

 ## People to Follow/Learn From